 I started my journey as a dancer when I was really young, and I went on to pursue it professionally from the age of 14 until I was 20.
 Like many others in the industry, I faced various mental health and body image challenges during that time.

 After struggling with an eating disorder for about five years, I decided to seek professional help when I was 19.
 During this period I created an Instagram page, initially meant to be a food diary for my therapist.
 Surprisingly, it evolved into a significant passion project for me, allowing me to rediscover my love for food and cooking, document my recovery journey, and connect with a growing audience.
+While I was still working as a professional dancer, I realised that the industry wasn’t conducive to my mental well-being.
+An opportunity arose to collaborate with Nike and JD Women, as the face of their brand.
+This chance was too good to pass up, and became the turning point in my transition into the wellness space.

 Did you have a plan in mind, as in, did you know the first thing you wanted to launch?
-Because if we look at the last few years, you’ve launched a dance empowerment series, a sustainable ecommerce brand, a wellness app, an alcohol free spirit, and organised an alcohol free day festival
+Because if we look at the last few years, you’ve put out a dance empowerment series, a sustainable ecommerce brand, a wellness app, an alcohol free spirit, and organised an alcohol free day festival

 I’ve always been excited by the world of social media.
 I actually started in this space a long time ago, well before I could even imagine the incredible possibilities it would offer.
 Believe it or not, I didn’t set out with a master plan to become an influencer.
 I sort of stumbled into it, and along the way I found myself involved in growing businesses, launching event series, and even developing product ranges.